Mishravaibhav0032/best-buy-cloud-native-app/README.md

 ## ❌ Issues or Limitations

-- MongoDB pods may restart on insufficient resource limits.
+- MongoDB pods may restart on insufficient resource limits and service bus taking time in showing spikes.
-- Initial latency in generating AI images through DALL-E.
+- Initial latency in generating AI images through DALL-E but the quota's limit reached the size.
 - AKS external IP allocation can take a few minutes.

 ---